igsr/1000Genomes_data_indexes/sv_discovery_indexes/README_hgsvc_datareuse_statement.md

 STRs and microsatellites and haplotypes and LD patterns, population genetic phenomena such as population comparisons, mutation rates, and signals of selection, and functional annotations, as well as analyses of regions of general interest such as HLA.
-Talks, posters, and papers on all such analyses are to be published first by the 1000 Genomes SV group, by approved presenters on behalf of the Project, with the group as author.
+Talks, posters, and papers on all such analyses are to be published first by the Human Genome Structural Variation Consortium, by approved presenters on behalf of the Project, with the group as author.
 When the first major Project paper on these analyses is published, then researchers inside and outside the Project are free to present and publish using the Project data for these and other analyses.

 ###Large-scale analyses of Project data